ltrujello/Tikz-Python/README.md

 ```

-# Methods for Class: `Line`
+# Class: `Line`
 There are two ways to initalize a line object.
 We've already seen this way:
 ```python
 tikz = TikzPicture()
 line = tikz.line(start, end, options, to_options, control_pts) # A line is created and drawn